 Sometimes, people don’t notice that they have high blood sugar levels because they don’t feel any symptoms.
 High blood sugar can lead to long-term problems, such as:

 People with diabetes are also at risk for serious bladder infections.
 In people without diabetes, bladder infections are usually painful.
-However, diabetics may not have that sensation of pain with urination.
+However, people with diabetes may not have that sensation of pain with urination.
 The infection may not be detected until it has spread to the kidneys.

-As stated, high blood sugar causes long-term damage to the body.
+High blood sugar causes long-term damage to the body.
 However, low blood sugar, called hypoglycemia, can be a medical emergency.
 Hypoglycemia occurs when there are dangerously low levels of blood sugar.
-For people with type 2 diabetes, only those people who are on medications that increase the body’s insulin levels are at risk for low blood sugar.
+For people with type 2 diabetes, only those who are on medications that increase the body’s insulin levels are at risk for low blood sugar.

 Symptoms of hypoglycemia include:

 If you are on medicines that increase the amount of insulin in your body, be sure you know how to treat low blood sugar.

 According to the Mayo Clinic, some children with type 2 diabetes may not show any symptoms, while others do.
 You should talk to your child’s doctor if your child has any of the risk factors—even if they are not showing the common symptoms.